 Whether you want to mine crypto for profit or just have an interest in the technology, you’ll need to understand some of the basics.
-Keep reading to more about crypto mining.
+Keep reading to find out more about cryptocurrency mining.

 What Is Crypto Mining?

-The simple way to think of crypto mining is that it’s a way to create new digital “coins.”
+The simple way to think of cryptocurrency mining is that it’s a way to create new digital “coins.”
 But the simplicity ends there.
-To dig those coins up, you’ll need to solve complicated puzzles, validate cryptocurrency transactions on a blockchain network and including them to a distributed ledger.
+To dig those coins up, you’ll need to solve complicated puzzles, validate cryptocurrency transactions on a blockchain network and add them to a distributed ledger.

 Because digital platforms can be easily manipulated, additional security measures are put into place.
 For example, only verified miners can update transactions on Bitcoin’s ledger, which helps prevent double-spending.